hyperdonutloop/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+  ### List of files
+    - FAQ - gives me some good info
+    - LS-8 Cheatsheet - some helpul things here as well
+    - LS-8 Spec
+    LS - 8
+      ls - 8 and CPU are in here.
+CPU is what makes up the CPU and ls8.py runs the CPU?
+    ASM
+      - some magical things in this folder

 * Write a short 3-10-word description of what each file does.
+  ### Done up above
 * Note what has been implemented, and what hasn't.
 * Read this whole file.
 * Skim the spec.